 Each Lemont High School student has access to a group of school professionals who provide the supports necessary for students to succeed in the school program.
-Health services are provided by certified School Nurse Bobbe Fash, who may be contacted at (630) 243-3231, or via e-mail by clicking on her name.
+Health services are provided by certified School Nurse Amanda Gaida, who may be contacted at (630) 243-3231, or via e-mail by clicking on her name.

 Health Examination and Immunization Requirements

-All incoming freshmen, and any in-state transfer students, are required to submit a State of Illinois Child Health Examination Form (including an up-to-date immunization record), which must be completed by an Illinois physician.
-All incoming freshmen also are recommended to submit the State of Illinois Eye Examination Report, the State of Illinois Dental Examination Form, and the State of Illinois Vision Specialist Report.
-All of these forms may be found on the right side of the page.
+All incoming freshmen also are recommended to submit the State of Illinois Eye Examination Report (please see the note at the bottom of the page) and the State of Illinois Dental Examination Form.
+These forms may be found on the right side of the page.

 In addition to the State of Illinois Child Health Examination Form, out-of-state transfer students also are required to submit a State of Illinois Eye Examination Report, completed by an Illinois physician.